RV Camping in Baja, Mexico

 There was nothing fancy about this spot but we all three fit and it was pretty quiet.
 And you are right next to the Sea of Cortez.
 There were no facilities but there was a trash can.

-Our first stop in La Paz on the way south we stayed at Aquamarina RV Park.
+Our first stop in La Paz on the way south in 2019 was at Aquamarina RV Park.
 You can tell that at one time it was a lovely park but the elderly owner might be having trouble keeping it in shape.
 She is forgetful so you might want to get a receipt when you pay.

 All the sites had full hook-ups and cost 500 pesos (about $25) per night.
 The shower was clean and had hot water.
 The park is surrounded by a fence and you will get a remote to open the gate when you check in.